 How exciting to know that even with an expected level of predation and mortality, this colony of stunning, vivacious, and aerobatic swallows will likely fledge over 100 Purple Martins from this Audubon-generated bird conservation project.
 (Photos by Tedd Greenwald)

-Gourd installation photos from 2018 below.
+Gourd installation photos from Lake City Wetlands in 2018 below.